cvaldev/strava-upload/README.md

 ## But...
 Why?

-I wanted to automate uploading files to Strava from my Garmin watch when I'm on a Linux system.
-Initially I just wanted to make a CLI but since I had to make a back end and handle OAuth anyway I figured it was a good opportunity to play around with NextJS to create something that passes for a UI.
+I wanted to automate the process of uploading files to Strava from my Garmin watch from a Linux system.
+Initially I was just going to make a CLI, but since I had to make a back end and handle OAuth anyway I figured it was a good opportunity to play around with NextJS to create something that sort of passes for a UI.